 Prescribing medicinal cannabis

-Medicinal cannabis products are classified as either Schedule 3, Schedule 4 or Schedule 8 controlled substances, most products are not listed on the Australian Register of Therapeutic Goods (ARTG).
+Medicinal cannabis products are classified as either Schedule 3, Schedule 4 or Schedule 8 medicines, however most products are not listed on the Australian Register of Therapeutic Goods (ARTG).
 In circumstances where patients need access to therapeutic goods that are not included in the ARTG, a Therapeutic Goods Administration (TGA) approval is required in order for the medicine to be prescribed.

-Queensland doctors can prescribe Schedule 4 - cannabidiol (CBD) and Schedule 8 - tetrahydrocannabinol (THC) or tetrahydrocannabinol: cannabidiol (THC:CBD) products without a Queensland approval.
+Queensland medical practitioners and nurse practitioners can prescribe Schedule 4 - cannabidiol (CBD) and Schedule 8 - tetrahydrocannabinol (THC) or tetrahydrocannabinol: cannabidiol (THC:CBD) products without a Queensland approval.

 Guidance and regulations

-- Guidance’s for the use of medicinal cannabis in Australia are a suite of national guidance documents that cover a range of medical conditions, symptoms, and products to be used.
+- In conjunction with the Commonwealth Department of Health and Aged Care, state and territory health departments and universities, guidance documents have been prepared on the use of medicinal cannabis in Australia.
+This suite of national guidance documents cover a range of medical conditions, symptoms, and products to be used.
 The individual documents can be viewed on the TGA's website.

-When making an application to the TGA, you will need to reference clinical evidence that supports using the specific type of medicinal cannabis product proposed (e.g. THC, CBD, or THC and CBD in combination) for your patient's medical condition or symptoms.
+When making an application to the TGA, prescribers will need to reference clinical evidence that supports using the specific type of medicinal cannabis product proposed (e.g. THC, CBD, or THC and CBD in combination) for the patient's medical condition or symptoms.

 More research is being done on the uses of medicinal cannabis.
 The scientific evidence base is limited but suggests that medicinal cannabis may be suitable for: